 About the Farm

-The Farm is also the new home for a series of Indigenous events celebrating the seasons; Sīgwan (Spring), Tagwàgi (Autumn) and Pibòn (Winter) and the annual Summer Solstice Indigenous Festival formerly held at Vincent Massey Park.
-The Farm is the year-round home of an Indigenous Marketplace that promotes products made by Indigenous artisans and the permanent home for a growing herd of endangered Ojibwe Spirit Horses.Group bookings of authentic Indigenous experiences are available year round.
+The Farm is also the home of the annual Summer Solstice Indigenous Festival.
+Madahoki is the year round home of an Indigenous marketplace that promotes products made by Indigenous makers and artisans as well as the the permanent home for a growing herd of endangered Ojibwe Spirit Horses.
+Group bookings of authentic Indigenous experiences are available year round.

 You do not need a booking to come visit during our open hours, however if you are a group of 20 or more, you can make a booking here.